falue/waldo/docs/docs.md

 1. Kill running waldo.py process
 2. Calibrate:
     ```
-    $ python waldo.py -cal
+    python waldo.py -cal
     ```

 ## Configure buttons
 Button commands are stored in config file, the following config for example defines the first 10 buttons.
 Note the PROJECT_PATH on top: It gets ignored when the folder 'projects' in root exists - it will take 'projects' as Project path.

-**Hint:** cancel must be button 30, due to special logic in the code,
+**Hint:** Any button can have the value 'cancel' to stop any ongoing track.
+Standard is 30.

 ```json
 PROJECT_PATH: ~/waldo_projects